 Shannon Mayeda, PhD, LCSW, CRADC, has been on the University of Southern California School of Social Work clinical teaching faculty since 2004.
-She has 13 years of experience teaching foundational and advanced clinical courses in the Mental Health concentration in master’s of social work programs in Los Angeles and Chicago, and more than 32 years of clinical experience working with people who have been diagnosed with severe and persistent mental illnesses, including schizophrenia, bipolar disorder, personality disorders and severe addictions.
+She has over 13 years of experience teaching foundational and advanced clinical courses in the Mental Health concentration in master’s of social work programs in Los Angeles and Chicago, and more than 32 years of clinical experience working with people who have been diagnosed with severe and persistent mental illnesses, including schizophrenia, bipolar disorder, personality disorders and severe addictions.

 Dr. Mayeda has worked in all levels of mental health treatment settings, including state psychiatric hospitals, acute inpatient facilities, residential treatment programs, intensive outpatient programs and private practice, where she helped people struggling with depression, anxiety, personality disorders and addiction.
 She also has more than 10 years of experience in emergency psychiatric settings in Chicago and downtown Los Angeles.